 When I asked if I could take a photo of this painting in a Rye antique shop in 2010, the man gave a wry smile, and wasn’t really listening to what I was saying.
-It appears to show Hortense de Beauharnais’ distinctive and well-documented Erard 1809 square piano.
-Maybe it is a very important painting, I don’t know, but one website says a very similar picture is by Boldini, who seems to have been as fascinated by pianos as he was by the female form.
+It appears to show Queen Hortense de Beauharnais’ distinctive and well-documented Erard 1809 square piano.
+Maybe it is a very important painting, I don’t know, but one website says a slightly different picture is by Boldini, who seems to have been as fascinated by pianos as he was by the female form.

 “Empire Style” is a Napoleonic fashion that was popular around 1805-1825, or “circa 1815”, but as far as pianos are concerned, it is difficult to define it consistently by anything other than the legs, which are usually thick, smooth cylinders, tapering slightly towards the top, and sometimes with thicker cylinders at the base.